DOI10.47051/NRVR4173

 Figure 2: Distribution of Micrurus multiscutatus in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Micrurus, which is derived from the Greek words mikros (meaning “small”) and oura (meaning “tail”), refers to the short tail in members of this group.2 The specific epithet multiscutatus, which comes from the Latin multi (=“many”) and scutum (=“scales”), refers to the high number of ventral scales in this species.3
+Etymology: The name Micrurus is derived from the Greek words mikros (=small) and oura (=tail), referring to the short tail in members of this group.2 The specific epithet multiscutatus comes from the Latin multi (=many) and scutum (=scales), referring to the high number of ventral scales.3

-See it in the wild: Cauca Coralsnakes are extremely rare in Ecuador; they have been reported only four times in the country.
-The locality having the greatest number of observations is Itapoa, a rainforest reserve where these snakes can be found by walking along trails at night or by removing leaf-litter and searching under logs or rocks during the daytime.
+See it in the wild: Cauca Coralsnakes are extremely rare in Ecuador, with only four confirmed records.
+The locality having the greatest number of observations is Itapoa, a rainforest reserve where these snakes have been found by walking along trails at night or by removing leaf-litter and searching under logs or rocks during the daytime.

 Acknowledgments: Special thanks to Luis Vera for providing information on the natural history of this species.
 Thanks to Raúl Nieto, Jhael Ortega, Julio Carreón, and the local guides of the Itapoa Reserve, Isidro y García, for providing field assistance during the expedition that resulted in the finding of the specimen photographed in this account.